 - If this still doesn’t work, consult a technician.

-How to Start a Car With a Dead Battery Without Another Car
+How to Tell if Car Battery is Bad: How to Start a Car With a Dead Battery Without Another Car

 Remove the dead battery and take it to an automotive retailer.
 They will charge it for you while also allowing their electronic battery charging systems the opportunity to give you feedback on whether or not your car battery is bad.

 Option 2: Pop out your powerful portable jump starter with no damage to your battery.
 Jump your vehicle with it and get going.